devtpc/Kafka02-Connect/README.md

 > [!CAUTION]
 > Be extreme careful, if the Connector isn't working properly, and immediately examine the logs, or shut down the connector/cluster!
-Although using the small quantity of data on a storage is very cheap in Azure, the pricing has an other important factor: number or transactions.
+Although using small quantity of data on a storage is very cheap in Azure, the pricing has an other important factor: number or transactions.
 A badly designed or erroneous Connector may constantly poll your storage at a very high rate, resulting in an extremely high transaction count.
-This chart shows, that while I was experimenting with some configurations, and used some wrong settings, I had almost 3.5 million transanctions on the storage, resulting in a cost of more that 20 EUR.
-On the chart a bar is 5 minutes wide, meaning that sometimes it was more than 200,000 ListBlob operations within 5 minutes!
+This chart shows, that while I was experimenting with some configuration options, and used some wrong settings, I had almost 3.5 million transanctions on the storage, resulting in a cost of more that 20 EUR.
+A bar is 5 minutes wide on the chart, meaning that sometimes it was more than 200,000 ListBlobs operations within 5 minutes!
 >
 > ![Transaction chart img](/screenshots/img_transaction_chart.png)